 And the last line of stage directions from the play: ‘A little boat disappearing into the light’.

 The BBC’s showing of Part 3 wasn’t available at the time of publishing this post — but it’s the BBC, so it will no doubt be round again before you know it!
 Check out the episode page on their site.

 You can see ‘FLOOD — the story so far’ on YouTube.

 You can explore some of the issues around sea level rise, coastal change and flooding affecting the Humber region, including Hull, at the EU FloodProBE site.

 "In FLOOD, the people divide into three camps -- faith, law and violence.
 Snaking your way between these camps and more, belonging to none, what tangible things would you kayak between them to show each a broader way?"

 Share your thoughts - use the Contact Form, visit the ClimateCultures Facebook page or write a response on your own blog and send a link!

-In her second Members' Post, Julia Marques reflects on her research for an MA in Climate Change: Culture, History, Society, and the role that theatre can play in opening up space for us to take in climate change's meanings.
+Dramatist Julia Marques reflects on her research for an MA in Climate Change: Culture, History, Society, and the role that theatre can play in opening up space for us to take in what climate change means for us.